-Lyme Disease Doctor In Austin
+Lyme Disease Medicine Doctor In Austin, TX

-It’s transmitted by blacklegged deer ticks infected with Lyme bacteria with active strains in the U.S. being typically from the bacterial species Borrelia burgdorferi.
+It’s transmitted by blacklegged deer ticks infected with Lyme bacteria.
+Strains active in the U.S. are typically from the bacterial species Borrelia burgdorferi.

 After a bite from an infected tick, B. burgdorferi microbes can latch onto blood vessels and travel through your bloodstream.
 This allows their spread to key destinations like your heart, joints, and nervous system.
 Once hidden throughout your body, Lyme bacteria can suppress your immune system — and survive acute treatment.

 Lyme disease can be difficult to diagnose.
 Because the signs and symptoms vary widely, it’s called “the great imitator,” said to mimic several chronic conditions.
 These more conventional diagnoses are among the most common resulting from Lyme bacteria infection: